kiranscaria/kiranscaria.github.io/about.md

 background: './assets/images/bg-about.jpg'
 ---

+---
+layout: page
+title: About Me
+description: Exploring the magic of AI and beyond.
+background: './assets/images/bg-about.jpg'
+---

-Hello, I’m `Kiran Scaria`.
-I’ve journeyed through the ever-evolving landscape of AI, leading me to my current role as a `Technical Lead` at [Raga AI](https://raga.ai).
-My fascination with AI remains as strong as ever, driving me to explore the depths of machine learning, neural networks, and beyond.
-Some of my recent projects include:
+I’m Kiran Scaria, a `Technical Lead` at [Raga AI](https://raga.ai), where I channel my lifelong fascination with artificial intelligence into shaping its future.
+From machine learning to neural networks, I thrive at the intersection of innovation and impact.
+Some of my key contributions include:

-- [Raga LLM Hub](https://github.com/raga-ai-hub/raga-llm-hub): An open source library for evaluation of LLM Pipelines.
+- **[Raga LLM Hub](https://github.com/raga-ai-hub/raga-llm-hub)**: An open-source library for evaluating LLM pipelines—proof that technology can be both powerful and accessible.

-The marvel of technology continues to inspire me daily.
-It’s a beacon of hope, a source of joy, and a bridge to unimaginable possibilities.
-As I've navigated through the realms of innovation and leadership, my belief in the magic of technology has only deepened.
-My role allows me to not just witness but actively shape the future, turning what was once deemed magical into reality.

-In my quest for knowledge, I’ve realized that the true magic of technology lies not just in its capabilities but in its power to connect, transform, and uplift lives.
-My goal as a Technical Lead is not only to innovate but to mentor, guiding bright minds to discover their own magical abilities within the vast universe of AI.

-Outside the digital world, my passion for photography continues to be a source of joy and exploration.
-Capturing moments, landscapes, and emotions through the lens offers me a different kind of magic – one that's tangible and timeless.
-I invite you to view the world through my eyes at [my photo blog](https://kiransphotographyblog.wordpress.com).

-I am always eager to connect with fellow enthusiasts, whether it’s about AI, technology, photography, or the myriad mysteries of life.
-If you’re interested in sharing ideas or just having a stimulating conversation, reach out through the social links below.

-`Let’s make our world magical, together!`
+- **[AgentNeo](https://github.com/raga-ai-hub/AgentNeo)**: A Python SDK I developed for Agent AI observability, offering tracing for agents, LLMs, and tools, plus debugging capabilities for multi-agent systems.
+It features a self-hosted dashboard and advanced analytics with timeline and execution graph views—laying the groundwork for what came next.
+- **[Catalyst](https://github.com/raga-ai-hub/RagaAI-Catalyst)**: Building on AgentNeo, this Python SDK elevates Agent AI observability and monitoring with a web-hosted dashboard, enhanced tracing, and a robust evaluation framework.
+Its advanced analytics, including timeline and execution graph views, empower developers to debug and optimize multi-agentic systems like never before.

+For me, technology is more than code and systems—it’s a spark of wonder, a tool for connection, and a gateway to possibilities once thought impossible.
+As a leader, I’m driven not just to innovate but to inspire, mentoring others to unlock their own potential in the ever-expanding universe of AI.

+Beyond the digital realm, I find balance through photography, capturing fleeting moments and timeless landscapes.
+It’s a different kind of magic—one you can explore at **[my photo blog](https://kiransphotographyblog.wordpress.com)**.

+I’m always up for a conversation about AI, tech, photography, or life’s big questions.
+Let’s connect through the social links below and create something extraordinary together.

+`Here’s to making the world a little more magical.`